impresso/impresso-pipelines/README_langident.md

 ### Language Identification Example
 Make sure the package is installed as shown in the main [README](README.md).

+> **Note:** For more documentation and usage details, see the inline docstrings and comments in the code.

 ```python
 from impresso_pipelines.langident import LangIdentPipeline
 # Initialize the pipeline